 Property, plant and equipment Useful lives estimated by the management (years) Indicative life as given in schedule II of Companies Act 2013 (years)

-Motor Vehicle 8 8
+Motor Vehicle 8 } 8

-Furniture and fixtures 1 0 10
+Furniture and fixtures 10 10

-Plant & Machinery 13 2 15
+Plant & Machinery 12 15

 Computer & Software 3 3

 Office equipment and electrical appliances 5 5

-D

 Depreciation on assets costing less than Rs.
-5,000 are charged @ 100% in the year of purchase.
+5,000 a ear of purchase.
+J